 What is a dental emergency?

 Dental emergencies do not always come at a convenient time.
 Usually, they involve mouth injuries where teeth are shifted out of position or get fractured.
 Cheeks, gums, and lips may sustain wounds.
 In the event that a dental emergency happens during practice hours, our dentists can recommend steps you can immediately take before going to the dental office.

 It could be difficult to tell whether your situation requires emergency dental services.
 However, painful injuries should be treated by your dentist as soon as possible.

 If your teeth or mouth were subject to extreme pressure or trauma, make sure to see your dentist so they can conduct further examinations.
 Do not put off seeing a dentist just because you don’t feel any pain or see obvious cuts on your mouth area.

 When should you see a dentist?

 Every minute is crucial during a dental emergency, especially if kids are involved.
 Kids may not be able to express themselves well, leaving you worried about the extent of their oral injury.
 The sooner you can get to the dental clinic, the better.

 Common dental emergencies and how to handle them

 - Knocked out tooth.
-The goal is to get to the dentist quick and save the tooth for reattachment.
+The goal is to get to the dentist quickly and save the tooth for reattachment.
 Do not touch the root of the tooth.
 Keep it moist with your saliva or milk.

 - Chipped or broken tooth.
 A broken tooth can still be saved but that depends on the degree of breakage.
 Let your dentist know more about the accident.
 If you notice any swelling, use a cold compress on your cheeks for relief.
 Serious cases may require a root canal treatment while small breaks may be fixed with dental fillings.